Regularity/Controllability/Observability of an NDS with Descriptor Form Subsystems and Generalized LFTs: Conrollability/Observability of the NDS

+Hence, $X(\lambda_{0})-\Phi Y(\lambda_{0})$ is of FCR if and only if $X(\lambda_{0},1)-\Phi(1) Y(\lambda_{0},1)$ is of FCR.
+Similar conclusions can be achieved for the 2nd condition of Theorem \ref{theorem:4}.
+Hence, NDS complete observability is determined completely by its individual subsystem dynamics and connections, regardless of how many subsystems it has.
+These declarations apply also to the conclusions about NDS complete controllability and those about subsystem parameter influences given in the next section.

 Through similar arguments, conditions can be derived respectively for the verification of the nonsingularity of the matrix pencil $\Theta(\lambda)$ of Equation (\ref{eqn:8}) at any prescribed $\lambda_{0}\in{\cal C}$, and for verifying whether or not the matrix ${\Xi}_{\infty}^{[o]}$ defined by Equation (\ref{eqn:10}) is of FCR.
 These conditions have completely the same form, as well as the same properties, as that of Theorem \ref{theorem:4}.
-More precisely, the null space of the matrix $\left[\lambda_{0} E(p) -A_{\rm\bf xx}(p) \;\; -A_{\rm\bf xv}(p) \right]$ can be constructed from each subsystem individually with a given $\lambda_{0}\in {\cal C}$ and a given set of subsystem parameters $\{p_{i}|_{i=1}^{N}\}$.
-With this null space and Lemma \ref{lemma:3}, a necessary and sufficient condition can be obtained for the invertibility of the matrix $\Theta(\lambda_{0})$, which is similar to that of the aforementioned theorem.
+More precisely, the null space of the matrix $\left[\lambda_{0} E(p) -A_{\rm\bf xx}(p) \;\; -A_{\rm\bf xv}(p) \right]$ can be constructed from each subsystem individually with a given $\lambda_{0}\in {\cal C}$ and given values of the subsystem parameters $p_{i}|_{i=1}^{N}$.
+With this null space and Lemma \ref{lemma:3}, a necessary and sufficient condition can be obtained for the invertibility of the matrix $\Theta(\lambda_{0})$, which is similar to the 1st condition of the aforementioned theorem.
 On the other hand, on the basis of Lemma \ref{lemma:5}, the null space of the matrix $\left[ \right]$ can also be constructed from each subsystem independently.
-By means of this null space and Lemma \ref{lemma:3}, a necessary and sufficient condition can be obtained for the matrix ${\Xi}_{\infty}^{[o]}$ being of FCR, which is again similar to that of the aforementioned theorem.
+By means of this null space and Lemma \ref{lemma:3}, a necessary and sufficient condition can be obtained for the matrix ${\Xi}_{\infty}^{[o]}$ being of FCR, which is again similar to the 1st condition of the aforementioned theorem.
 The details are omitted due to space considerations.

 By means of the same token, computationally feasible conditions can also be obtained for the complete controllability of the NDS $\rm\bf\Sigma$, provided that the parameter vector is known for each of its subsystems.
 The associated conclusions and derivations are not included for their obviousness and space considerations.